aryajur/luagnuplot/docs/ADVANCED.md

 ### Advanced: Memory-Based Terminal with Lua Access

-To create a terminal like wxlua that stores data for Lua retrieval:
+To create a terminal like luacmd that stores data for Lua retrieval:

 1. **Store commands in global buffer** (libgnuplot.c)
 2. **Add Lua binding** (lua_gnuplot.c)
 3. **Implement getter function** similar to `get_commands()`

-See the wxlua terminal implementation in `term/wxlua.trm` for a complete example.
+See the wxlua terminal implementation in `term/luacmd.trm` for a complete example.

 ---

 ## Performance Considerations

-### wxLua Terminal Performance
+### luacmd Terminal Performance

 **Typical plot with 500 samples:**
 - Command generation: <10ms